Public relations: Audience targeting

 On the other hand, stakeholder theory identifies people who have a stake in a given institution or issue.
 All audiences are stakeholders (or presumptive stakeholders), but not all stakeholders are members of a target audience.
 For example, if a charity commissions a public relations agency to create an advertising campaign to raise money to find a cure for a disease, the charity and the people with the disease are stakeholders, but the audience is anyone who is likely to donate money.
 Public relations experts possess deep skills in media relations, market positioning, and branding.
 They are powerful agents that help clients deliver clear, unambiguous information to a target audience that matters to them.

 The public in public relations

 A public is any group whose members have a common interest or common values in a particular subject, such as a political party.
-Those members would then be considered stakeholders, which are people who have a stake or an interest in an organization or issue that potentially involves the organization or group they're interested in.
+Those members would then be considered stakeholders, which are people who have a stake or an interest in an organization or issue that potentially involves the organization or group they are interested in.
 The Publics in Public Relations are: